Newcomer White seeks council seat

 “We need to do a lot more on housing,” he said.
 “We need some upper-grade housing so people at SDI will want to live here.
 It’s not that far to work.
 Instead of going to Auburn, I would rather see them come to Butler to live.
 There has to be things we can do to draw them.”

-White would like to explore ways to bring more business to Butler, possibly offering incentives, especially if companies pledge to stay for 10 years or so, and pledge to invest in the community.
+White would like to explore ways to bring more business to Butler, possibly offering incentives, especially if companies pledge to stay for 10 years or so and invest in the community.

 “I will be available to the people,” White said.
 “I’m retired.
 I can devote a lot of my time to any problems we might have in town.
 I will work hard for the people.”